 Ray Darwin serves as USA Baseball's Chief Financial Officer, responsible for the accounting, financial affairs and human resources for the organization, with a focus toward maximizing efficiency.
-In addition, Darwin assists in the planning, selection and administration of USA Baseball's various professional teams that participate in the World Baseball Classic, IBAF Baseball World Cup and Olympic Games.
+In addition, Darwin assists in the planning, selection and administration of USA Baseball's various professional teams that participate in the World Baseball Classic and Olympic Games.

 Darwin started at USA Baseball as a media relations intern in 1997 before joining the organization full time in January 1998 as a Youth National Team Director (16U and 18U).
 Under his guidance, the USA Baseball 18U National Team program won four medals from 2004 to 2008 including the silver medal at the 2008 IBAF "AAA" World Junior Championships.
 From 1998 to 2003, the 16U National Team program compiled an overall record of 34-3 and won three consecutive IBAF "AA" World Youth Championships.

 Before joining USA Baseball, Darwin gained sports management experience working for the Texas Rangers and the University of Pennsylvania athletic department.

 Darwin holds a bachelor's degree in economics from the Wharton School of Business at the University of Pennsylvania (1997) and has extended his education in accounting at North Carolina State University.
 He also completed the Major League Scouting Bureau's scout development program in 2000.